nicksavill/DEB_development/Week3/Outline.md

 #### Groups and subsets
 Ploting the data will help to find new  groups.
-How to define these and work with them
+How to define these and work with them Already done in Week 2.
+Could move cleaning data to here?

 ### CLASS 1
 Practise with defined dataset (which?
 Needs to have hidden structure)